The Irish closed out their trip to the Cavaliers with several top-10 finishes.

 Seidel and Rohrer post 1-2 finish in women's 5,000 meters.

 The two-day Victor Cruz Invitational in Houston, Texas

-Freshman Christopher Giesting was named Big East Men's Outstanding Track Performer after winning the 200m and 400m at the 2012 outdoor championship.
-He also ran the fastest 400m leg on the NCAA Distance Medley Relay team that won the NCAA Indoor title.
-Freshman Kaila Barber earned a bronze medal at the IAAF World Junior Track & Field Championships in the 400H.
+Giesting was named BIG EAST Men's Outstanding Track Performer after winning the 200m and 400m titles as a freshman at the 2012 outdoor championship.
+He also ran the fastest 400m leg on the NCAA distance medley relay team that won the NCAA indoor title.
+Freshman Kaila Barber earned a bronze medal at the IAAF World Junior Track and Field Championships in the 400H.

-In his first season, Turner coached freshman Patrick Feeney to a sweep of the BIG EAST 400-meter titles at the BIG EAST Indoor & Outdoor Championships.
-Feeney also was part of the All-American and Notre Dame record holding distance medley relay that finished fourth at the NCAA Indoor Championships in 9:30.16.
-Feeney finished 16th in the 400-meters at the NCAA East Regional.
-Also at the East Regional were sophomore Nevada Sorenson (100H) and freshmen Michelle Brown (400m) and Megan Yanik (400H).
+In his first season in 2011, Turner coached Feeney, then a freshman, to a sweep of the BIG EAST 400m titles at the BIG EAST Indoor and Outdoor Championships.
+Feeney also was part of the All-America and Notre Dame record-setting distance medley relay that finished fourth at the NCAA Indoor Championships.
+Four of his student-athletes qualified for the NCAA East Regionals.